marcel-goldschen-ohm/NEU-337-Spring-2020/README.md

 :construction: This syllabus is still a work in progress.
 Definitely look here first as there will be significant improvements, but the syllabus from last years course ([Spring 2019](https://github.com/marcel-goldschen-ohm/CompNeuroSpring2019)) will also give an impression of the topics to be covered.

+29 lectures, Midterm exam, Final exam

 * Jan-21-T: **Introduction to programming and Python.**
     * *Objectives:*
         * You will appreciate the need for programming in modern neuroscience.
         * You will be introduced to some good rules of thumb for programming.
         * You will be able to run Python code in the Jupyter notebook environemnt.
         * You will be able to associate values with appropriate variable types.
-        * You will be able to index and iterate over lists of values.
+        * You will be able to index and iterate over lists of values.classmates.
-        * >You will practice translating word problems --> pseudo code --> code.
-        * >You will explore the benefits of using comments and variable names to enhance code readability with your classmates.
         * You will understand the difference between mutable and immutable objects.
     * *Homework (10 pts):*
         * homework-Jan-21-basics.ipynb (due *before* midnight Jan-28-T)